carlbarfuss/group-fs-react-shopping-list/README.md

 - Input fields at the top of the page allow the user to submit a item, quantity, and unit of that quantity.
 - Once an item as been added to the list, there are 2 buttons to allow the user to either mark the item as purchased, or delete the item entirely
 - If the task is completed, it will be moved to the back of the list, and the display will change to signify that it has been purchased.
+- Sweetalert-2 used to confirm if the user wants to delete or reset the entire table.

 ## Built With